fukamachi/circular-streams/README.markdown

 Note this library can treat only octet streams which has a method `read-byte`.
 This might be expanded in the future.

-This library was originally written by Tomohiro Matsuyama as a part of [Clack](http://clacklisp.org), Eitarow Fukamachi ported it with some improvements.
+This library was originally written by Tomohiro Matsuyama as a part of [Clack](http://clacklisp.org), Eitaro Fukamachi ported it with some improvements.

 ## API Reference